-If satisfactory arrangements are not made with the Office of Student Accounts concerning the account, the student may also face action from a third-party collection agency.
+If satisfactory arrangements are not made with the Office of Student Accounts concerning the account, the account will be placed with a third-party collection agency.
 If this occurs, the student may be subject to additional interest and collection charges.